shichao-an/notes/docs/lkd/ch7.md

 The advantages of removing the global `cli()` are:

 * It forces driver writers to implement real locking.
 A fine-grained lock with a specific purpose is faster than a global lock, which is effectively what `cli()` is.
-* It streamlined a lot of code in the interrupt system and.
+* It streamlined a lot of code in the interrupt system.
 The result is simpler and easier to comprehend.

 ### Disabling a Specific Interrupt Line